 Yet once we have both a scientific understanding of these things and growing technologies which can interfere with them, the processes are no longer wholly unconscious and we start making decisions about them.
 Once that happens, new issues appear which are moral, not scientific.
 Some scientists themselves, notably the physicist and environmentalist Michio Kaku, are appealing to the rest of us to start debating possibilities like conscious direction of our evolution, redesigned children as a fashion accessory for the rich, or machine intelligence, right now.
 In particular I would like to see serious moral philosophers getting involved in debating such issues, and the (probably) resulting obsolescence of the Nature/Nurture argument, rather than leaving them to assorted cranks and bigots.

-Illustration: Some of us may recall that the Human Genome Project already claimed to have mapped the entire set of human genes in 2000.
-In light of the sudden and perplexing revision in the estimated number of these genes from 100,000-140,000 down to 26,000-40,000 (a reduction of around 70%!), we must remain unsure what that signifies.
-In any event, we will still not understand what all the genes do, or how they work together.
+Illustration: The Human Genome Project was a spectacular achievement in 2000.
+Now the complete genome is readily, and cheaply, available.
+As yet we still not understand what all the genes do, or how they work together.
 The parts played by other ‘junk’ DNA in each chromosome are still subject to speculation.
 But we have already been disputing for decades about the moral legitimacy of ‘germline therapy’ for heritable diseases.3 That argument became practical when scientists investigating HIV infection wanted authorisation to do germline therapy.
 The issue at stake here was not whether they could do it, but whether they should be allowed to do it.
 That is an ethical, not a scientific (or technical) question.
 But crucially, whichever decision is made by whatever authority might be deemed appropriate (say political or judicial authority), the outcome is an ethical decision on what is permissible and not a scientific one.